Nabesaka/midori-no-tori/README.md

-# midori-no-tori
+# Midori No Tori

-A instagram plugin for WordPress
+This will be a Instagram plugin for WordPress sometime in the near future.
+Please don't clone it as it probably isn't ready yet...